kwaldenphd/tabular-data-python/README.md

 - Al Sweigart, "Chapter 13, Working With Excel Spreadsheets," in *Automate the Boring Stuff With Python* (No Starch Press, 2020): 302-328.
 - [`openpyxl` documentation](https://openpyxl.readthedocs.io/en/stable/)

-<blockquote>Q13: How would you compare these two formats?
-When would you want one format vs the other?</blockquote>
+<blockquote>Q13: How would you compare these the CSV and XLSX file formats?
+When would you want one format versus the other?</blockquote>

 # Project Prompts